 |Availability:||Out of stock|

-Hard to find wartime battledress with originally applied insignia!
+Hard to find battledress with an interesting regimental history!

 The regiment mobilized 'The Lake Superior Regiment' for active service on 24 May 1940.
 The Lake Superior Regiment (Motor) embarked for Britain on 22 August 1942.
 On 26 and 27 July 1944, it landed in France as part of the 4th Armoured Brigade - 4th Canadian Armoured Division and it continued to fight in North-West Europe until the end of the war.